 You have more than 100 trillion bacteria, of about 1000 different species, living in your colon.
 Many different studies have shown that what you eat determines which types of bacteria live in your colon and that certain types of bacteria can turn on your immune system to cause inflammation that increases risk for rheumatoid arthritis as well as heart attacks, dementia and certain cancers (J Alzheimers Dis, 2017;58:1-15).
 Colon bacteria eat the same foods that you do.
 The healthful bacteria are content to eat what you eat, so they stay in your colon and do not try to cross into your cells and bloodstream, but the harmful bacteria try to find different foods by invading the cells lining your colon.
 Your immune system tries to defend you by producing huge amounts of white blood cells and chemicals that work to destroy the invading bacteria by punching holes in their outer membranes and trying to kill them.
 This constant invasion of your colon cells by harmful bacteria can cause your immune system to stay on all the time.
 Anything that reduces inflammation helps to reduce the pain and destruction of joints in rheumatoid arthritis.
 That is why almost all rheumatologists treat rheumatoid arthritis with powerful drugs to reduce inflammation, but unfortunately, these drugs can increase risk for infections and certain cancers.

 My wife, Diana, was diagnosed with rheumatoid arthritis at age 54 in 1996.
-She had an extremely high rheumatoid factor, greater than 300 (normal is <15), and other markers of inflammation such as a very high c-reactive protein (CRP) and sed rate.
+She had an extremely high rheumatoid factor, greater than 300 (normal is <15), and other markers of inflammation such abnormal blood tests for c-reactive protein (CRP) or sed rate.
 We elected not to treat her with conventional immuno-suppression drugs and instead gave her minocycline, an antibiotic.
 Both of us faithfully followed an anti-inflammatory lifestyle including a vigorous exercise regimen of riding a bicycle more than 100 miles a week and a high-plant diet.
 Every time I stopped the minocycline her symptoms worsened, and when I restarted the antibiotics, her symptoms improved.
 Finally after 14 months, when I stopped the antibiotics her symptoms did not come back.
-Over the years she has had some flare-ups, but today she is 77 years old, rides more than 150 miles on her bike each week and is relatively pain-free, although she does have some of the hand and foot deformities characteristic of rheumatoid arthritis.
+Over the years she has had some flare-ups, but today she is 79 years old, rides more than 150 miles on her bike each week and is relatively pain-free, although she does have some of the hand and foot deformities characteristic of rheumatoid arthritis.

 Over the years I have written about the patients with rheumatoid arthritis that I helped and the many studies showing that antibiotics might have a role in treatment of the disease.
 The recent research on inflammation and gut bacteria suggests that my success in treating rheumatoid arthritis patients with antibiotics may have been due to the effects of altering their colon bacteria.
-While we await further research, we already have extensive data showing that diet and lifestyle changes can be used to reduce inflammation and that the foods that you eat determine which types of bacteria live in your colon.
-See Fiber, a True Superfood.
+My efforts were not done as a controlled experiment, so further research is needed.
+We do already have extensive data showing that diet and lifestyle changes can be used to reduce inflammation and that the foods that you eat determine which types of bacteria live in your colon.

 Studies on Diet to Treat Rheumatoid Arthritis